 "How...colloquial," Gage remarked archly.
 "Nonetheless, he's telling the truth."

 Could he be?
 Tyler didn't know.
-It might be a lie, but would the three of them have prepared to tell that story in advanced?
+It might be a lie, but would the three of them have prepared to tell that story in advance?
 All three had laughed at Conn's bold assertions, which definitely implied that they were telling the truth.
 Yet if Mother Brain was the ultimate force behind Project Nuada, why the elaborate cover-up?
 She had nothing to fear from the law; she was the law.
 Tyler knew the answer to that question, though.
 It was public opinion, the ultimate weapon against any tyrant, that had to be concealed.
 Mother Brain could be removed from power if the people of Palm lost faith in her, and she would naturally want to preserve the illusion that she was omnipotent and all-beneficent.

 It explained so much, too.
 Free access to the spaceport and Lianora...it was Mother Brain who held absolute control over space travel since the ban of four years ago.
 Mother Brain could easily be the force bringing pressure to bear on the military investigators and the DLE top brass.